-Fittingly, customers in Italy will be the first to try to the new Oleato beverages starting tomorrow at the Starbucks Reserve Roastery in Milan and in Starbucks Italy stores.
+Fittingly, customers in Italy were the first to try to the new Oleato beverages at the Starbucks Reserve Roastery in Milan and in Starbucks Italy stores.

 Schultz said, “Now, there's going to be people who say, ‘Olive oil in coffee?
 But the proof is in the cup.
 In over 40 years, I can't remember a moment in time where I've been more excited, more enthused that demonstrates the pride, the quality, the passion, the heritage and the craft of what Starbucks can do.”

 Starbucks stores in Italy will offer three Oleato beverages: